Pini Gurfil

 Pinchas (Pini) Gurfil (פנחס (פיני) גורפיל; born April 26, 1971) is an Israeli professor of aerospace engineering at the Technion – Israel Institute of Technology.
 He was the head of the Asher Space Research Institute and the director of the Adelis-SAMSON satellite project.
-In addition to his academic work, Gurfil has published Hebrew-language poetry and is active as a singer-songwriter.
+In addition to his academic work, Gurfil has published Hebrew-language poetry and is an active musician.

 Education

 Gurfil received all three of his academic degrees from the Technion Faculty of Aerospace Engineering.
-He earned his B.Sc. in 1994, his M.Sc. in 1998, and his Ph.D. in 2000.
+He earned his BSc in 1994, his MSc in 1998, and his PhD in 2000.
 From 2000 to 2003, he was a postdoctoral associate at Princeton University in the Department of Mechanical and Aerospace Engineering, under the guidance of N. Jeremy Kasdin.

 Academic career

 Gurfil holds the Shirley & Burt Harris Chair and serves as a chaired professor in Technion's Faculty of Aerospace Engineering.
 He joined the Faculty of Aerospace Engineering at the Technion in 2004.
 He was promoted to full professor in 2018.
-From 2015-2020, he served as the head of the Asher Space Research Institute (ASRI).
+From 2015 to 2020, he served as the head of the Asher Space Research Institute (ASRI).